 So Can There Be Prophecy in Exile?

-The Sages, by re-appropriating Esther and erecting her as the counterpoint to Jesus, are making a connection between the pagan use of lots and the Gospels’ dismay at the soldiers gambling for Jesus’ clothes.
+The Sages, by re-appropriating Esther and erecting her as the counterpoint to the gentiles’ narrative.
 What are they trying to say?

 Although the Name of God never appears in Megillat Esther, God’s role in the story is invisible but ubiquitous, like the kinim of Moses’ third plague in Pharaoh’s court.
-Upon seeing the noseeums arise from dust, the wizards declare, “This is Etzbah HaShem – the Finger of God!”
-Although invisible, He is as ubiquitous and omnipotent in Ahashveros’ court as He is in Pharaoh’s.
+Upon seeing the invisible gnats – the “noseeums” as they call them in the South – arise from dust, the wizards declare, “This is Etzbah HaShem – the Finger of God!”
+Although invisible, God is as ubiquitous and omnipotent in Ahashveros’ court as He is in Pharaoh’s.
 He is nowhere on stage in the Megillah, yet everywhere at once, the original Deus ex machina.

 But after the drama is over, He has withdrawn from Esther, and she doesn’t know when He’s coming back, if ever.
 Her struggle, like ours, is to continue to believe in God’s ubiquity, omnipotence, and interest.
 Perhaps the Sages are saying that Esther’s prophecy is the kind that is suited to exile and to the fragmented, secular world we find ourselves in today, as Ziva Hassenfeld* points out.
 It is an insight that the Sages erect as bulwark against their – and our – ongoing historical condition.
 Like Esther we inhabit a foreign domain, unsure when and if prophecy will return at any time, consigned to trying to read His mind as best we can from what He has left behind, and tempted to assimilate to false prophets and strange worship.
 Yet even in the absence of direct proof – miracles and prophecy – we should continue to believe in and act on God’s sustained interest in our fates.